 Similarly, don’t feel you have to post pictures of your breakfast or latest holiday on Instagram to be authentic to your clients.
 These kinds of posts have little value.

 Instead, think about how you can be authentic in what you do share as an experienced trainer.
 Tell people why you do what you do and why it makes a difference to your clients.
 Provide information that’s relevant and actionable, share links to information that you genuinely know will help your clients, use images that resonate with your audience.

-Before you post a blog, advert or social media post, ask yourself if you’re happy for the content to be ‘out there’ forever in the marketing ether.
+Before you post a blog, advert, or social media post, ask yourself if you’re happy for the content to be ‘out there’ forever.
 Does it feel right?
 Does it reflect who you are?
 Is it truthful?

 If the answers are ‘yes’ then you’re building authenticity into your marketing and, with it, you are growing your reputation and value to potential clients.

 How important is authenticity to you, both as a trainer and as a customer?
-How would you define authenticity?
+How would you define being authentic?
 Do you worry about how to be authentic without oversharing?
-I’d love to hear your thoughts on this topic in the Comments below.
+I’d love to hear your thoughts on this topic in the comments below.